Houston Astrodome at 50: the global 'wonder' now a decaying shell

-The Astrodome, which has been gutted and vacant for years, was to be open to the public for a two-hour ceremony to celebrate the edifice christened on April 9, 1965, when New York Yankees great Mickey Mantle hit in a home run at an exhibition game.
+The Astrodome, which has been gutted and vacant for years, was open to the public for a two-hour ceremony attended by thousands to celebrate the edifice christened on April 9, 1965, when New York Yankees great Mickey Mantle hit in a home run at an exhibition game.

 When it opened in 1965 at a cost of $35 million to build, it was dubbed "The Eighth Wonder of the World" and hosted events including a Judy Garland concert and Billy Graham Christian Crusade.